 Group #1 – Students who want more in-depth training

 Thai Massage is often taught in a rather mechanical way as a fixed sequence of techniques.
-However there is a vast range of skills and potential that can be added to those sequences.
+However, there is a vast range of skills and potential that can be added to those sequences.

-Classes in the western world are often quite short and limited in nature.
+Classes in the Western world are often quite short and limited in nature.
 Many of the graduates are not able to effectively work on specific problems and conditions.

-This is what we focus on with our online training courses in Thai Healing Massage Academy.
+This is what we focus on with our online training courses at Thai Healing Massage Academy.
 Students learn to work on back issues, knee problems, neck conditions, sciatica, shoulder problems, and many other issues.